 Reading Level Assessment Tools

-In order to effectively teach your children reading, you need to know where to start.
-First, it helps if you can identify their reading levels.
+Of course, in order to effectively teach your children reading, you need to know where to start.
+To start, it helps if you can identify their reading levels.
 This is so that you can challenge them while avoiding the frustration that results when reading material is too difficult.
 A reading level assessment may be just what you need.
-You may ask, “How can I test my children’s reading levels at home?”
-Whether you find a reading test on your own or use more formal reading test, solving the reading-level mystery can boost your success as a homeschooler.
+However, you may ask, “How can I test my children’s reading levels at home?”
+But don’t worry.
+In fact, we have many resources to help you solve the reading-level mystery can boost your success as a homeschooler.

 Doing A Reading Level Assessment at Home

-To discover how comfortable each child is with a particular reading level, you can also do a simplified version of what reading teachers refer to as “running records.”
-Photocopy a bit of text that is at the level you think your child is reading.
-Have your child read aloud and mark where your child makes reading errors.
-Try to identify the types of errors your child is making, so you can think about strategies.
+In fact, to discover how comfortable each child is with a particular reading level, you can also do a simplified version of what reading teachers refer to as “running records.”
+First, photocopy a bit of text that is at the level you think your child is reading.
+Next, have your child read aloud and mark where your child makes reading errors.
+Then try to identify the types of errors your child is making, so you can think about strategies.
 Also, consider audio recording your child’s reading.
 Save the recordings by date so you can more easily assess improvements and—most importantly—so you can share and celebrate your child’s progress!

-It’s good to pay attention when your children read.
+Truly, it’s good to pay attention when your children read.
 Do you notice if they are struggling or reading easily?
 Can you ask if they are enjoying their reading and if they can “see” what they are reading?
 It’s important to watch for skipping lines and excessive re-reading as well as regular eye doctor checkups.
-Another thing you can do is to check for understanding and vocabulary and ask your children to summarize what they have read.
+Another thing you can do is to check for understanding and vocabulary.
+Ask your children to summarize what they have read.
 The more you communicate with your children about what they are reading, the more you will know about their reading levels.

 Free Reading Level Assessment Tests to Determine a Child’s Reading Level

 While informal reading assessment can be valuable, what if you want to identify a certain reading level to set a benchmark?
 Write annual goals?
 Track progress, or determine whether goals have been met?
 Indeed, wouldn’t you love to find a reading level test online?
 We can help!
-Below are some free online reading level tests that parents can use to better understand the reading levels of their children:
+Below are some free online reading level tests and reading level assessments.
+Parents can use to better understand the reading levels of their children:

 • English Club: Test Your English Reading Level: “This test evaluates how well you understand what you read in English.
 It is strictly called a Written Comprehension Test because it shows how well you comprehend what somebody writes.
 You have 15 minutes to do this test.
 You must stop after 15 minutes and press the “Your Score Is…” button.
 There are 20 questions.”